Desmin Borges

 Desmin Borges (born 1983/1984) is an American actor.
 He is best known for playing Edgar Quintero on the FX/FXX comedy-drama You're the Worst.

+Early life

 Borges grew up in Chicago and received his Bachelor of Fine Arts in Theater at DePaul University.
 As of 2016, Borges was living in New York City.
 His father is from Puerto Rico and his mother is of Italian and Greek ancestry.